Security staff strike brings chaos to Frankfurt airport

 Hoards of people jostling to get to the front of lines at check-in and service desks thronged the airport, which usually handles 150,000 passengers on a typical Friday.

-Some 90 flights were cancelled, with Lufthansa scrapping nearly 40, but the biggest problem was getting people through check-in and thinly-staffed security, airport operator Fraport said.
+Almost 50 flights were cancelled, with Lufthansa scrapping nearly 40 but the biggest problem was getting people through check-in and thinly-staffed security, airport operator Fraport said.

+At around 1330 GMT, Fraport halted security checks and advised people not to travel to the airport.
+It said those already there should ask airlines about train tickets or hotel rooms for the night.

+Fraport said service staff would help those forced to camp out in the airport overnight.

-"We're trying our best but it's a challenge," a spokesman said for Fraport said earlier.
+"We're trying our best but it's a challenge," a spokesman said earlier.
 "We tried to inform people but the strike was called at such short notice."

-The airport's terminals were still crowded on Friday evening, after Fraport halted security checks around 1330 GMT, advising passengers not to make the trip to the airport at all.

-Several tens of thousands of people were affected by the strike, Fraport estimated.

 "We get 11.70 euros ($16.04) an hour once our trial period is over.
 People in Stuttgart get 14 euros an hour but we're the ones working at Germany's largest airport and the work is getting more stressful," Nsimba Gore, a 32-year old security assistant, said.

-Verdi said more than 90 percent of security staff due to work on Friday, at least 800 people, had joined the strike.
+Verdi said more than 90 percent of security staff due to work on Friday were joining the strike.
 The union's offer to let 110 people stand down from the strike for a short time to staff the security checks did not appear to ease the congestion.

+The BDSW employers' association said it could not provide an estimate for how many people were on strike.

 The strike was called after four rounds of pay talks between Verdi and employers' association BDSW, which represents around 185,000 security staff who work for private companies, ended without agreement.
 The next round of talks is due on March 5.